Ethylbenzene

-Ethylbenzene is an organic compound with the formula C6H5CH2CH3.
+Ethylbenzene is an organic compound with the formula C8H10|auto=1 or C6H5CH2CH3.
 It is a highly flammable, colorless liquid with an odor similar to that of gasoline.
 This monocyclic aromatic hydrocarbon is important in the petrochemical industry as a reaction intermediate in the production of styrene, the precursor to polystyrene, a common plastic material.
 In 2012, more than 99% of ethylbenzene produced was consumed in the production of styrene.

 Occurrence and applications

 Ethylbenzene occurs naturally in coal tar and petroleum.

 The dominant application of ethylbenzene is its role as an intermediate in the production of polystyrene.
 Catalytic dehydrogenation of ethylbenzene gives hydrogen and styrene: